 logAllContentBlocksOnPage()- Log all found content blocks within a page to the console.
 This is useful to debug / test content tracking.

 ping()- Send a ping request.
 Ping requests do not track new actions.
-If they are sent within the standard visit length, they will extend the existing visit and the current last action for the visit.
-If sent after the standard visit length, ping requests will create a new visit using the last action in the last known visit.
+If they are sent within the standard visit length, they will update the existing visit time.
+If sent after the standard visit length, ping requests will be ignored.
 See also

-enableHeartBeatTimer( activeTimeInseconds )- Install a Heart beat timer that will send additional requests to Matomo in order to better measure the time spent on the page.
+enableHeartBeatTimer( activeTimeInseconds )- Install a Heart beat timer that will send additional requests to Matomo in order to better measure the time spent in the visit.
 These requests will be sent only when the user is actively viewing the page (when the tab is active and in focus).
 These requests will not track additional actions or pageviews.
 By default,

 activeTimeInSecondsis set to 15 seconds.
-Meaning only if the page was viewed for at least 15 seconds a ping request will be sent.
+Meaning only if the page was viewed for at least 15 seconds (and the user leaves the page or focuses away from the tab) then a ping request will be sent.
 See also

 pingand the developer guide.

 enableLinkTracking( enable )- Install link tracking on all applicable link elements.
 Set the enable parameter to true to use pseudo click-handler (treat middle click and open contextmenu as left click).
 A right click (or any click that opens the context menu) on a link will be tracked as clicked even if "Open in new tab" is not selected.
 If "false" (default), nothing will be tracked on open context menu or middle click.

 enableCrossDomainLinking()- Enable cross domain linking.
 By default, the visitor ID that identifies a unique visitor is stored in the browser's first party cookies.
 This means the cookie can only be accessed by pages on the same domain.
 If you own multiple domains and would like to track all the actions and pageviews of a specific visitor into the same visit, you may enable cross domain linking (learn more) .
 Whenever a user clicks on a link it will append a URL parameter